 Disc One: Comprehensive Indigo Workshop using European Indigo (woad) and an ingenious resist paste.
 Indigo pigment extraction demonstration is followed by two quick totally organic reduction methods to kick start the vat.

 Disc Two: Polychromatic color swatch projects on cotton are carried out using a variety of dye plants (oak gall nut, artichoke leaves, sawort, red leaved grape vine), extract (logwood), and insect (cochineal), combined with different concentrations of two simple mordants.
 Dipping in the same dye bath, stamping blocks, brush painting, and discharging effect are explained.

-Info: 2 Discs; 183 min.; English narration & subtitle.
+Info: 2 Discs; 183 min.; Worldwide format.
+English narration & subtitle.
 Produced by Yoshiko I. Wada and Slow Fiber Studios, a program of the World Shibori Network.
 Directed and filmed on location in Provence, France, by Andrew Galli of Studio Galli Productions.
 DVD made in the USA.